Linhtendo/Tripleten-warehouse-orders-api/Task1/README.md

 Warehouse and Orders API

-Overview
+Description

-This project provides an API for managing warehouse data, checking product availability, updating orders, and deleting kits.
-The focus of the project is on testing the core logic to ensure that controllers and services behave as expected.
-Jest's mocking capabilities are used to simulate data interactions without the need for a real database.
+The Warehouse and Orders API is a backend service designed to manage warehouse data, check product availability, update orders, and delete kits.
+The project focuses on ensuring robust functionality through thorough testing of the core logic, including controllers and services.
+This API uses Jest for testing, leveraging mocking capabilities to simulate data interactions, making the testing process efficient and independent of a real database.

-Technologies Used
+Technologies and Techniques Used

-Node.js: The runtime environment used to build and execute the API.
+Node.js: The JavaScript runtime environment used to build the API.

-Jest: A testing framework used for unit tests, including mocking service functions to simulate interactions with data.
+Jest: A powerful testing framework used to write and execute unit tests.
+Jest’s mocking capabilities are extensively used to simulate service functions and validate the interactions between controllers and services.

-JavaScript (ES6): The primary language used for the project, leveraging features like destructuring and arrow functions.
+JavaScript (ES6): The primary language used for the project, utilizing modern JavaScript features like destructuring, arrow functions, and async/await for cleaner and more efficient code.

-Mocking with Jest: Jest's mocking capabilities were used to simulate service functions and their interactions.
+Mocking with Jest: Jest’s built-in mocking functionality is used to create mocks for service functions, allowing isolated testing of controllers without requiring actual database operations.

-API Endpoints

-GET /api/v1/warehouses: Retrieves a list of all warehouses.
-POST /api/v1/warehouses/check: Checks the availability of goods in the warehouse.
-PUT /api/v1/orders/:id: Updates an existing order by ID.
-DELETE /api/v1/kits/:id: Deletes a kit by its ID.

-Installation Instructions

-Clone the repository by running: git clone https://github.com/your-repo/project-name.git

-Navigate to the project directory by running: cd project-name

-Install the project dependencies by running: npm install

-Setting the Test URL

-Create a .env file in the root of the project.

-Add the following line to set the test server URL: TEST_URL=http://localhost:3000

-Running the Test Suite
+Running the Tests:

+Follow these steps to run the tests for the API:

+Ensure Dependencies are Installed: Before running the tests, make sure all dependencies are installed.
+If not already done, you can install them by running:

-Install dependencies by running: npm install
+npm install

-Run the tests by executing the following command: npm test
+Running the Test Suite: Execute the test suite using the following command:

+npm test

-This will run tests for all the API endpoints, including GET, POST, PUT, and DELETE requests.
+This command will run all tests defined for the API endpoints, including GET, POST, PUT, and DELETE requests.
+The tests ensure that the API's core functionality works as expected by validating the responses and behaviors of various endpoints.